RaveJS/rave/docs/developing.md

 > **Why use Rave Starters, Rave Extensions, and Rave Integration packages?**

-These rave-specific packages provide community-driven patterns, capabilities, and conveniences that preserve Rave's goals to eliminate configuration and machinery.
+While not typically necessary, these rave-specific packages provide community-driven patterns, capabilities, and conveniences that preserve Rave's goals to eliminate configuration and machinery.

 Since rave-specific packages don't require any code changes to your code or to third-party frameworks and libraries, you are free to uninstall them,